Learning Objectives

 ln -s </path/to/file_to_be_linked_to> </path/to/link_name>

-Assume we we want to make a symbolic link to our compressed E. coli reference annotation that we had downloaded to the scratch
+Assume we want to make a symbolic link to our compressed E. coli reference annotation that we had downloaded to the scratch

 space and we are going to call it E_coli.gff.gz